-The MSL is an indicator for the maximum allowable time period (floor life time) in which a moisture sensitive plastic device, once removed from the dry bag, can be exposed to an environment with a maximum temperature of 30 $^{\circ}$ C and a maximum relative humidity of 60 % RH. before the solder reflow process.
+The MSL is an indicator for the maximum allowable time period (floor life time) in which a moisture sensitive plastic device, once removed from the dry bag, can be exposed to an environment with a maximum temperature of 30 °C and a maximum relative humidity of 60 % RH. before the solder reflow process.

+WLCSP packages are qualified for MSL 1.
 QFN packages are qualified for MSL 3.

 MSL Level Floor Life Time

 MSL 4 72 hours

 MSL 3 168 hours

 MSL 2A 4 weeks

 MSL 2 1 year

-MSL 1 Unlimited at 30 °C/85 % RH
+MSL 1 Unlimited at 30 °C / 85 % RH